MUSIC SHEETS FOR MOLLY MALONE UKULELE TUTORIAL

 MYSTERIOUS MOLLY MALONE

 No historical records however have been found that the Molly Malone depicted on the song is based on a real person.
-In 2010, a song referring to “sweet Molly Malone” was discovered.
+In 2010, historians discovered a song referring to a “sweet Molly Malone.”
 The song was included in a book of songs called Apollo’s Medley printed in the late 18th century in Doncaster, England.
 The Molly Malone referred to in this song, however, does not appear to be the same Molly Malone who was a fishmonger in the popular tune.
 The lyrics on the Apollo’s Medley version refers to a Molly Malone that the writer yearns to share a bed with.
 This discovery nevertheless contributed to the speculation that Molly Malone was a fishmonger as well as a prostitute.